vo2max/code-examples/README.md

 Code Examples
 =============

-These are short exercises involving modern **front end technology**.
+These are short exercises demonstrating a **front end technology** skillset.

 Exercises
 ---------